Ground heat storage from satellite and geothermal data

 This dataset contains an updated estimate of the global continental heat storage for the period 1960-2020.
 For the first time, the continental heat storage is assessed as composed by: ground heat storage due to changes in subsurface temperatures, inland water heat storage due to the warming of inland water bodies, and permafrost heat storage due to thawing of ground ice in the Arctic.

-Additionally, the datasset includes the global ground heat storage for the period 1960-2020.
+Additionally, the dataset includes the global ground heat storage for the period 1960-2020.
 The ground heat storage has been estimated by inverting 1079 subsurface temperature profiles form the Xibalbá database (see below in this webpage) and a bootstrap technique to aggregate the Singular Value Decomposition (SVD) inversions of each profile (see the Research section in this webpage).

 Currently, the dataset is in its second version, which includes an update of continental heat content uncertainty, where the standard deviation has been corrected from the precedent version to consider properly the value from permafrost heat storage uncertainty.